cermegno/Redis-test/README.md

 # IMPORTANT
 - Attendees will be provided with Redis credentials during the class
 - Double-check that the sub-folder "templates" gets created.
 It should contain the survey.html file.
 That's the default location for Flask templates
+## About Python versions
+The original version of this repo was developed for Python 2.7.
+The python3 friendly version has been added in the folder called "_V3"